hridaypradhan/fampay-cards/README.md

 - Whenever details like text color, background color or gradient are not provided, default values are used.
 - Scrollability is checked and implemented according to the value found.
 - The app has been made to be able to scroll vertically as well, to suit smaller displays
+- The roboto font family has been applied to the entire app